-- 1. Complete a minimum of thirty (30) semester hours, with a B or higher cumulative G.P.A..
-Six of the required semester hours must be in Thesis Research. - 2.
+- Complete a minimum of thirty (30) semester hours with a B or higher cumulative G.P.A.
+Six (6) of the required semester hours must be in Thesis Research - 2.
 Pass the Graduate Area Comprehensive Examination (GACE) in 1 elective and 2 core/required courses. - 3.
-Successfully defend the thesis before the Graduate Committee and public audience. - Submit an approved thesis to the Chair of the Department of Biology with one copy to the Department and one to the JSU library. - 5.
+Successfully defend the thesis before the Thesis Committee and public audience. - 4.
+Submit an approved thesis to the Chair of the Department of Biology with one bound copy to the Department and one to the JSU library. - 5.
 Completion of all departmental requirements.